 As the biggest email platform for businesses, Office 365 is naturally a big target for email phishing attacks.
 It’s easy for attackers to sign up for an O365 account and create and test phishing campaigns.

 Microsoft has put billions of dollars into investing in ways to secure Office 365 and acquired multiple security companies to beef up its security infrastructure.
-Microsoft ATP is designed for business users to protect against phishing attacks and see more visibility into the threats facing their organization.
+Microsoft Defender is designed for business users to protect against phishing attacks and see more visibility into the threats facing their organization.

-- Works Across Office Applications: ATP’s Safe Links feature provides real-time protection against malicious URLs in emails, Office documents, OneDrive attachments and even in Microsoft Teams.
+- Works Across Office Applications: Defender’s Safe Links feature provides real-time protection against malicious URLs in emails, Office documents, OneDrive attachments and even in Microsoft Teams.
 This goes beyond the capabilities of most third party security services.

-ATP is also a relatively new platform.
+Defender is also a relatively new platform.
 Launched in 2015, the service is less mature than other security solutions; some have decades of experience adapting to the latest threats.
-Critics also point out there is a lack of granular control and visibility in the ATP platform, making it harder to take phishing emails that were delivered to a user, and ensure it is blocked from being delivered to other users.
+Critics also point out there is a lack of granular control and visibility in the Defender platform, making it harder to take phishing emails that were delivered to a user, and ensure it is blocked from being delivered to other users.

-Avanan also point out that of the emails that ATP actually classified as malicious, 95% were actually safe emails that had been misclassified.
+Avanan also point out that of the emails that Defender actually classified as malicious, 95% were actually safe emails that had been misclassified.
 Their analysis found that most emails they quarantine are actually marketing emails, newsletters, subscriptions and more, some of which users actually want to see.